tdaverse/tdarec/tests/testthat/_snaps/zzz-step-vpd-persistence-silhouette.md

       -- Operations
       * persistent features from a Rips filtration of: dist
-      * persistence silhouette of: dist_pd
+      * persistence silhouette of: dist

 ---